A landing page is a targeted webpage designed to convert visitors into leads or customers.

 - Consider the sample size: Ensure that your sample size is large enough to produce reliable results.

-- Draw conclusions: Based on the results of your A/B test, make decisions about which version of your landing page to use.
+- Draw conclusions: Based on the results of your A/B test, make decisions about which version to use.

 Tools for Landing Page Optimisation

-There are several tools available to help you optimise your landing page, from testing and analytics tools to design and copywriting tools.
+There are several tools available to help you with optimisation, from testing and analytics tools to design and copywriting tools.

-At Ovii, our Web Design and Digital Agency, some of the tools we use for landing page optimisation include:
+At Ovii, some of the tools we use for optimisation include:

 - Google Analytics: For tracking and analysing landing page metrics